Saturday, January 2, 2016

 Zip -- 1 out of 3 mugs

-This could have been more uneventful.
-While not bad, it is just a sugar beverage.
+This beverage could have been more enjoyable.
+While it is not particularly bad, it is a sugary drink.

 Post Consumption Impression – 2 out of 3 mugs